Ultimate Guide to the New SAT Writing and Language Test

 This is another fairly simple way to ensure that you don’t miss points for something you could have mastered before the test.
 The informational graphics included on the SAT Writing and Language Test will always be fairly straightforward in that they will never test your math skills.
 Instead, they will assess your ability to make sense of information presented graphically.

 These informational graphics could be graphs, tables, figures, or maps.
-Familiarize yourself with these by finding them in context in your school textbooks, magazines and newspapers, and of course practice SAT tests.
-The example below shows a graph included in the Writing and Language portion of an official College Board Practice Test.
+Familiarize yourself with these by finding them in context in your school textbooks, magazines and newspapers, and of course practice SAT exams.
+The example below shows a graph included in the Writing and Language portion of an official College Board practice test.

 Luckily, the passages and questions are designed to make it easy to answer questions as you read.
 Questions are sequenced in order of appearance and the questions and associated passage text are always printed alongside, even when it means breaking up the passage between multiple pages.
 Any questions that relate to the passage as a whole will come at the end of the passage.